Do you want to know how to fix Elementor search form not working? There are several reasons that can cause this problem.

 If it’s your case, there is no guarantee that all Elementor widgets will work as expected.

-Since the search form is also an Elementor widget, you might have problems with it.
+Since the search form is also an Elementor widget, and search plugins like SearchWP also add their own widgets to Elementor as well, then you might have compatibility problems.

 3. Plugin Conflict

-There are thousands of WordPress plugins, and Elementor cannot be compatible with each of them.
+There are thousands of WordPress plugins, and Elementor might not be compatible with each of them.

 So when you use Elementor along with incompatible plugins, that can cause problems with its functionality.